 Whilst the fat content of goats milk is similar to cows milk (3.6% for whole, 1.6% for semi-skimmed and almost zero for skimmed), the fat molecules are naturally much smaller in size which may make goats milk easier to digest.
 This may explain why goats milk enables faster breakdown in the digestive system.
 Additionally, goats milk contains something called medium chain fatty acids.
 These facts are soft and easy for the body to digest.

 The protein in animal and human milk can be divided into two main components:

 Casein and Whey

-Though one can split milk into two components I must make one thing very clear; The individual proteins that make up human milk and animal are non-comparable.
+Though one can split milk into two components I must make one thing very clear; The individual proteins that make up human milk and animal milk are non-comparable.
 One cannot compare a donkey with an elephant or a human with a hamster.
-We are all unique and milk is species specific.
+We are all unique and milk is species-specific.
 This is not science, this is a fact.

 3) Lower in lactose

-Goats’ milk typically contains slightly less lactose than cows’ milk.
-This, together with goats’ milks’ easier digestibility, may help to explain why some people with lactose intolerance are able to enjoy goats’ milk without any side effects.
-Though we must not be ignorant to the fact that it still is lactose form another animal!
+Goats milk typically contains slightly less lactose than cows milk which may help to explain why some people with lactose intolerance (lactose intolerance is extremely rare in children so here I am referring to adults) are able to enjoy goats milk without any side effects.
+Though we must not be ignorant to the fact that it still is lactose from another animal!
 However, if it works it works…

 If you have changed your child’s milk/diet from cow’s milk/products to goats milk products and have you haven’t seen a difference then I hope this blog post has helped you to understand that goats milk products still originate from an animal.
 Therefore, you may need to consider a complete dairy free/ goat milk free diet.
 If you need any help or support please reach out.